-- Losses made by an unincorporated business for tax year 2023/24 can be offset against your other income of that year and/or the previous 12 months, subject to a maximum of £50,000 or 25% of your total income for the year, whichever is greater. - An exception is that any losses generated by the offset of overlap profits can be carried back 3 years. - Unused losses can be carried forward against future profits of the same trade with no limit. - Further options may be available to obtain relief for losses in the early years of a business, or on its cessation.
+- Losses made by an unincorporated business for tax year 2024/25 can be offset against your other income of that year and/or 2023/24, subject to a maximum of £50,000 or 25% of your total income for the year (whichever is greater). - Unused losses can be carried forward against future profits of the same trade with no limit. - Further options may be available to obtain relief for losses in the early years of a business, or on its cessation.

-Employing a spouse or child might allow them to utilise their personal allowance and provide a NICs record for state pension purposes.
-The level of salary paid must be commensurate with the duties performed and must meet National Minimum Wage requirements.

-- Pension contributions can also be made on behalf of a spouse or child whom you employ, to save tax and NICs.
-Any contributions made should be reasonable in relation to their working hours and salary. - Note that the above two points are equally applicable for companies. - If you are changing accounting date, discuss with us the optimum way of doing this (i.e. one long period of account or two separate periods), as the tax outcomes can be very different. - Consider carefully the timing of any capital expenditure during 2024 (see page 8).
+- Employing a spouse or child might allow them to utilise their personal allowance and provide a NICs record for state pension purposes.
+The level of salary paid must be commensurate with the duties performed and must meet National Minimum Wage requirements. - Pension contributions can also be made on behalf of a spouse or child whom you employ, to save tax and NICs.
+Any contributions made should be reasonable in relation to their working hours and salary. - Note that the above two points are equally applicable for companies.